cyversewarwick/expression_tutorial/expression_tutorial.md

 To perform a BHC analysis:

 1. Locate the BHC app (under Time Series Expression Data / Clustering/Biclustering in the hierarchy, or just locate it using the search bar at the top of the apps window).
-2. Under Input, provide the treated-only differentially expressed gene expression data (`FilteredOutput.csv` created in the subsection above) into the Expression CSV field.
+2. Under Input, provide the treated-only differentially expressed gene expression data (`FilteredOutput.csv` created in the Data Preprocessing subsection) into the Expression CSV field.
 3. Select "Squared Exponential Covariance (Time Course)" from the Run Mode dropdown.
 Press Launch.
 4. Once the analysis completes, download `FullOutput.tar` from the results folder to your machine and extract it.
 5. Take a look at the clustering heatmap (`heatmap.png`), which shows the established clustering hierarchy and captures the determined cutoff.
 If the lines of the dendrogram are solid, the clustering steps were deemed acceptable and stayed in the final output.
 If the lines are dashed, the algorithm determined that the clustering step is detrimental to the quality of the output and left it out.
 A number of the clusters are singletons (just one gene in them).
 Any idea why?